-- 10.37 Where applying a standard (Australian, or in its absence, international) for goods or services, relevant entities must make reasonable enquiries to determine compliance with that standard: - a. this includes gathering evidence of relevant certifications; and - b. periodic auditing of compliance by an independent assessor.
+- 10.39 Where applying a standard for goods or services, relevant entities must make reasonable enquiries to determine compliance with that standard: - a. this includes gathering evidence of relevant certifications; and - b. periodic auditing of compliance by an independent assessor.